CodeChron/fullstack-js-with-meteor-react-docs/display_note_content_view_mode.md

 We now want to be able to exit the content editor and display our notes in view mode.
 Additionally, we want to be able to click on the viewer to return to edit mode.

+## Add a content viewer
+The first we need is a component that we can use to view note content.

 ## Exit edit mode and display